 Construction Output in the United Kingdom averaged 2.14 percent from 1997 until 2023, reaching an all time high of 80.90 percent in April of 2021 and a record low of -45.40 percent in April of 2020.
 This page provides the latest reported value for - United Kingdom Construction Output - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 United Kingdom Construction Output - data, historical chart, forecasts and calendar of releases - was last updated on June of 2023.

-Construction Output in the United Kingdom is expected to be 15.10 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Construction Output in the United Kingdom to stand at 4.60 in 12 months time.
-In the long-term, the United Kingdom Construction Output is projected to trend around 3.80 percent in 2022 and 2.50 percent in 2023, according to our econometric models.
+Construction Output in the United Kingdom is expected to be 3.70 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the United Kingdom Construction Output is projected to trend around 0.50 percent in 2024 and 1.80 percent in 2025, according to our econometric models.